 The Town of Mount Airy has historically utilized groundwater wells for its primary water supply.
-The emphasis on groundwater supply has served the Town well over the last thirty years and the Town has been fortunate to find, purchase and drill several large production wells over that period of time.
-The Town currently has control over 11 production wells, all within our municipal boundaries.
+The emphasis on groundwater supply has served the Town well over the last thirty years..
+The Town currently has control over 11 production wells (4 wells in Carroll County and 7 wells in Frederick County).
+Beyond the original water station located on Prospect Road, additional town wells have been added and funded through the development process.

 The Town would like to continue this trend to rely primarily on groundwater resources within the municipal boundaries.
 The Town also understands that a long-term water solution may not fit within these desired criteria.
 Most importantly, the ultimate water supply side must not exceed the design capacity of our WWTP, permitted at 1.2 million gallons per day processing.
 The WWTP has reached its design and physical limitations at its present location.
-A second plant would be cost prohibitive for the Town now and in the future.
+A second plant would be cost prohibitive for the Town at this time.